minicat/flashcards/README.md

 # flashcards
 Simple flashcard web app for me to test Chinese vocab.
 Backed by Airtable!

-I have an Airtable base that stores each of my vocab words as a record, and this is a React app that talks to it to get all of the records, and also writes back the results for tracking.
+I have an Airtable base that stores each of my vocab words as a record. `/client` contains the frontend React app. `/src` contains an Express server that talks to Airtable to query and update records (and serves the client).

 ## Screenshots
 ![Main page](https://raw.githubusercontent.com/minicat/flashcards/screenshots/screenshots/main_page.png)